 - Hubble’s law and expansion of the Universe

 Students and teachers who have completed this have reported that their understanding of gravitational waves have increased, but also that they appreciate a greater relevance of what they are learning or teaching to gravitational wave science.

 Teacher CPD materials

-You can see a recording of an online Teacher Workshop, run in October 2020 as part of the 2020 IOP Wales Teacher Conference here [coming soon!].
-The workshop includes the workshop above as well as a few other aspects of gravitational wave data that may be of interest to teachers.
+You can see a recording of an online Teacher Workshop, run in October 2020 as part of the 2020 IOP Wales Teacher Conference here [YouTube].
+The session includes the workshop above as well as a few other aspects of gravitational wave data that may be of interest to teachers.
 Slides accompanying the workshop are available here: [PDF ; 50MB] [PPTX ; 230MB].